delivery & more

 cutting and weights

 Cutting cheese accurately to a given weight is an art, not a science.
-What we can say is that we'll try to get pretty close to the quantity ordered, and if we go 'under' on one item we'll try and make up for it on another.
-Whole cheeses are also - as handmade products - approximate in weight, so bear in mind that a 'whole truckle' described as 1.6kg could well be more or less than that.
+What we can say is that we'll try to get pretty close to the quantity ordered, and if we go under on one item we'll try and make up for it on another.
+Whole cheeses are also - as handmade products - approximate in weight, so bear in mind that a whole truckle described as 1.6kg could well be more or less than that.